arosini/spring-boot-starter-app/README.md

-# spring-boot-starter-application
+# Spring Boot Starter App
-A Spring Boot application to be used primarily as a sandbox.
+A Spring Boot app intended to be used primarily as a sandbox.

 An example deployment can be found here: https://spring-boot-starter-app.herokuapp.com/.
 I added a limit of 100 requests per month, so my example deployment doesn't get charged by Heroku.